 When to Seek Medical Treatment for Dry Skin

-If you do not see improvement from at home remedies, medical treatment may be necessary.
+If you do not see improvement from at-home remedies, medical treatment may be necessary.
 The dermatologists at Blue Ridge Dermatology are experts in treating sky conditions, such as dry skin.
 If you experience any of the symptoms below, schedule an appointment with Blue Ridge Dermatology today.

-• Dryness and itching interferes with sleep
+• Dryness and itching interfere with sleep

 • Open sores appear from scratching